Nebbiolo: Wine regions

 Nebbiolo is grown on 5993 ha of land globally as of 2010, with all but 457 ha found in the northwest Italian region of Piedmont, where it forms the base of many of the regions most well known DOC and DOCG wines including Barolo, Barbaresco, Gattinara, Ghemme and Nebbiolo d'Alba.
 Despite the prestige and acclaim of Nebbiolo-based wine, it is far from being the most widely grown grape in Piedmont.
 In 2010, there were 5536 ha of Nebbiolo producing 125000 hl of wine which accounted for a little over 3% of Piedmont's entire production.
 In contrast, there is nearly 15 times as much Barbera planted in the region.
-Outside Piedmont, it is found in the neighboring regions of the Val d'Aosta region of Donnaz and Valtellina and Franciacorta in Lombardy.
+Outside Piedmont, it is found in the neighbouring regions of the Val d'Aosta region of Donnaz and Valtellina and Franciacorta in Lombardy.
 In the Veneto, there is a small amount which some producers use to make a Nebbiolo recioto wine.

 Outside Italy, producers in the United States are experimenting with plantings totalling 68 ha in California, Washington, Oregon and even Virginia.
 In the Northern Region of Baja California, Mexico, 180 ha support the production of the Nebbiolo varietal.
 In Argentina there are 49 ha planted in the San Juan province and Australian producers in the King Valley region of Victoria have found some success with 98 ha of Nebbiolo plantings.
 Success has also been found in the Geographe Wine Region of Western Australia.
 Nebbiolo is also grown in smaller amounts in South Africa, Uruguay and Chile.